the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide.rst

     TVB_STORAGE=/home/tvb_user/TVB

 Usually one would change the web server port and domain.
-|TVB| will create a folder with project data named TVB.
+|TVB| will create a folder with project data named TVB (at the path specified by line starting with `TVB_STORAGE`).
 By default it is located in the users home directory.
-You can change the TVB_STORAGE to point to a different path.
+You can change the `TVB_STORAGE` to point to a different location.

-Finally run the appropriate script for your platform to launch |TVB| with the new settings.
+Finally run the appropriate script for your platform (as described in the previous chapter), to launch |TVB| with the new settings.

 Upgrading the Application